mathcoll/t6/README.md

 How do we set a _User_ to be admin...
 I'm sorry, there is no way (yet) to do so; except manually modify json database for a _User_ y adding: ```"role": "admin"```.

 ##### _n/a_
-Some Endpoints are open to any request, no Barear, no authentification at all.
+Some Endpoints are open to any request, no Bearer, no authentification at all.